forrestjacobs/forrestjacobs.com/content/posts/nixos-on-wsl.md

 date = 2023-01-22 12:00:00
 +++

-<span class="caps">I recently</span> set up a new Windows machine for gaming, but I'm actually using it more to play around with Linux via [WSL].
+I recently set up a new Windows machine for gaming, but I'm actually using it more to play around with Linux via [WSL].
 I set up [NixOS] on WSL using the aptly named [NixOS on WSL] project, but ran into a few issues during setup that bricked my environment[^wsl-brick].
 Below are the steps that ended up working for me in the end: